jellzone/Keyword-Density-Analyzer/README.md

 python text_analytics_tool.py
 ``
 The script will output the results to the console, and also export a CSV file with the keyword density analysis.

+Learn this url that if you have problem in Mac Os: https://stackoverflow.com/questions/38916452/nltk-download-ssl-certificate-verify-failed

 #  Customization
 You can customize the behavior of the script by modifying the following variables in main.py: